noheadx/noheadx.me/content/posts/2019-02-19-how_I_wanna_work_pt3-team.markdown

 ---
-categories: ['Workplace', 'Culture']
+categories: ['Workplace', 'Culture', '2019']
 date: "2019-02-19T00:00:00Z"
-title: To Evolve and Mingle
+title: "T.E.A.M. - To Evolve And Mingle"
+summary: "How I build my ideal team"
 ---

 A successful team is essential for the company and the group itself.